tango-controls/rfc/9/README.md

 #### State

-DevState type standardize a way of describing state of Device.
+DevState type standardizes a way of describing state of Device.
 Its values are from predefined set of 14 names.

 * DevState name SHALL be according to the following rule:
 ```abnf